People

 Principal Investigator

 I trained as an engineer and microbiologist at the University of Minnesota, the University of Virginia, and Boston College.
 I joined the biomedical engineering faculty at Michigan to mentor students in systems microbiology, artificial intelligence, and automated science.
-I enjoy reading and gardening with my wife and two children.
+I enjoy reading, backgammon, and spending time with my wife and two children.

 Faculty Profile